rust-lang/nomicon/src/atomics/relaxed.md

 until we succeed, and `compare_exchange` is even nice enough to give us the updated value so we don’t have to load again.
-Also note that after we’ve updated our value of the atomic, we’re guaranteed to never see the old value again, by the arrow rules from the previous chapter.
+Also note that after we’ve updated our value of the atomic, we’re guaranteed to never see the old value again, by the coherence rules from the previous chapter.

 So here’s how it looks with these changes appplied: